RomanSokolov2001/ellp-backend/README.md

 - **Member Register**: Register a new user with pre-activation rights.
 - **Create Payment Intent**: Create payment intent for further payment with Stripe.
 - **JWT Support**: Gives client a JWT.
 Possibility to validate.
+-  **Check subscription**: Used for QR scanning.
+Returns corresponding HTML.
+Used by collaborators to check subsription of the users.

 ## 🛠️ Libraries
 - **Node.js & Express** - Backend framework.